 The alert system provides a visual warning when system conditions require administrative attention.
 The alert icon in the upper right corner has a notification badge that displays the total number of unread alerts.

 Alert icons indicate notification, warning, critical, and one-shot critical alerts.
 Critical messages are also emailed to the root account.
 One-shot critical alerts must be dismissed by the user.

-An automatic script sends a nightly email to the root user account containing important information such as the health of the disks.
+An automatic script sends a nightly email to the administrator (root) account containing important information such as the health of the disks.
 Alert events are also emailed to the root user account.
-Problems with Scrub Tasks are reported separately in an email sent at 03:00AM.

 The administrator typically does not read emails directly on the system.
-Instead, these emails are usually sent to an external email address where they can be read more conveniently.
-It is important to configure the system so it can send these emails to the administrator’s remote email account so they are aware of problems or status changes.
+These emails are usually sent to an external email address where they can be read more conveniently.
+It is important to configure the system to send these emails to the administrator’s remote email account so critical issues can be quickly resolved.

-Additional configuration is performed with System > Email.
+Additional configuration is done from System > Email.